ethannicholas/Frost/docs/tuples.md

 Destructuring
 -------------

-You may assign into multiple variables simultaneously in order to extract values from a tuple, or "destructure" it.
+You may assign into multiple variables simultaneously (surrounded by parentheses) in order to extract values from a tuple, or "destructure" it.

     def suffix := ("KB", 1024)
     def (name, value) := suffix
     Console.writeLine(name)  -- writes "KB"
     Console.writeLine(value) -- writes "1024"

 The number of assignment targets must equal the number of tuple elements.
+This even works for nested
+tuples:

+	def ((this, is), a, (nested, tuple)) := (("This", "is"), "a", ("nested", "tuple"))

-You may ignore tuple values you do not care about using an underscore ('_') as the "name" of a value:
+You may ignore tuple values you do not care about using an underscore ('_') as the "name" of a
+value:

     def suffix := ("KB", 1024)
     (_, values[i]) := suffix